View Categories

 How Do Servers Work?

-Servers operate by listening for and processing requests from clients.
-The process typically involves the following steps:
+Servers operate by processing requests from clients:

 Physical vs Virtual Servers

-Benefits of Servers
+Benefits of Servers for Business

-Common Uses of Servers
+Common Business Uses of Servers

 Choosing the Right Server